-Now in and of itself this is disturbing enough but then our eye landed on this: “In 2007, the chief of detectives in the parish sheriff’s office made a deal to buy a pickup truck from an inmate in the parish jail, a woman he knew to be an acquaintance of one of the victims.
+Now in and of itself this is disturbing enough but then I read this: “In 2007, the chief of detectives in the parish sheriff’s office made a deal to buy a pickup truck from an inmate in the parish jail, a woman he knew to be an acquaintance of one of the victims.
 A witness later said she saw Ms. Lopez [one of the victims] in that same truck on the day of her disappearance, but by then the detective had washed and resold the truck.
 The detective was fined and taken off the investigation.
 He now supervises the evidence room at the sheriff’s office.”
-WAIT!
-He now supervises the evidence room?
-Need I explain why this is disturbing?
+And this man now supervises the evidence room?

-Now go back to August 2009, and you will find a similar article, again in the New York Times, about nine women.
-They disappeared, were found murdered but again, the bodies were too decomposed to tell how they really died.
-Six of these women were found in the area of Rocky Mount, North Carolina, USA.
+In August 2009, again in the New York Times, you can read about nine women who disappeared.
+Some were found murdered but their bodies too decomposed to determine cause of death.
+Six of these women were found in Rocky Mount, North Carolina.
 Three are still missing.
-Most of these women were prostitutes and addicted to drugs.
+The majority of these women were again prostitutes and addicted to drugs.
 After the sixth body was found in June 2009, the FBI got involved.
 According to family and friends, they should have gotten involved much sooner.

 Was this done by the same person?
 Is this a local person who does not get caught because the women were considered just prostitutes?